123rd Street Playground

-The site lies within the area settled following the Commissioner’s Plan of 1811.
-New York City Mayor De Witt Clinton (1769-1828) created the commission, which was charged with planning the orderly development of Manhattan north of Houston Street.
+The site lies within the area settled following the Commissioners’ Plan of 1811.
+Created by New York City Mayor De Witt Clinton (1769-1828), the commission was charged with planning the orderly development of Manhattan north of Houston Street.
 The planners agreed on a system of rectangular blocks, extending from 14th Street through Washington Heights, designed to maximize the efficiency of construction and travel throughout Manhattan.
 Known as the grid system, the plan arranged 12 north-south avenues perpendicular to 155 east-west cross streets.

-The 1887 plan for Morningside Park, as envisioned by landscape architects Olmsted and Vaux, designated three entrances to the park from 123rd Street, one at each corner and another in the middle.
+After the site was transferred to the City of New York in 1870, architect Jacob Wrey Mould and landscape architects Frederick Law Olmsted and Calvert Vaux transformed its raw topography into a place for public recreation.
+The 1887 plan for Morningside Park designated three entrances to the park from 123rd Street, one at each corner and another in the middle.
 The two easternmost entrances led to meandering paths that convened in a trail circling the field that once dominated the northeastern region of the park.
-In a renovation initiated by Parks Commissioner Robert Moses (1888-1981), the two trails were straightened, dividing the field into three smaller areas.
+In the 1930s, two trails were straightened, dividing the field into three smaller areas.
 A playground was constructed on the eastern section, the land on which Playground 123 stands today.
 It was named Morningside Playground and opened on November 20, 1935.

 Directions to Morningside Park

 - 21st CENTURY PARK SYSTEM: NYC PARKS CELEBRATES $5.6 MILLION OF INVESTMENT IN HARLEM PARKS

 - NYC PARKS AND THE CITY GARDENS CLUB CELEBRATE BEAUTIFICATION PROJECT IN MORNINGSIDE PARK